Talking with Families

 - Program staff define child and family outcomes with families.

-- improving practices, interventions, and/or services.
+- Improving practices, interventions, or services

 - Program staff use a strengths-based approach to gather information about the child and family.